ajsmith607/memills/content/family-of-edward-hallock-mills/mills-home/mill-race-bridge-barn.md

 {{% fig "adams-photos/mill-race/2023-07-01_07.41.18-mod" "800" /%}}
 {{% fig "adams-photos/mill-race/2023-07-01_07.43.25-mod" "800" /%}}

-These photos show that the center of the raceway on the southern side of Brooktondale Road is on a line perpendicular to the road that approximately aligns with the southwest corner of the original foundation of Mills’ Home, the Place of Beginning of 1869 interpreted as True north.
+These photos show that the center of the raceway on the southern side of Brooktondale Road is on a line perpendicular to the road that approximately aligns with the southwest corner of the original foundation of Mills’ Home.

 {{% fig "adams-photos/mill-race/2023-07-01_11.49.52-mod" "800" /%}}